 I tried several ways to shift the weight, yo-yo dieting my way into misery.
-Switching from low-carb diets to low-calorie diets, back and forth (I even tried doing low-carb and low-calorie at the same time!
-If you are even considering this, I can tell you how it ends: Not Great) … it was just losing, gaining, losing, gaining.
+Switching from low-carb diets to low-fat diets, back and forth (I even tried doing low-carb and low-fat at the same time!
+If you are even considering this, I can tell you how it ends: Not Great, its completely unsustainable!) … it was just losing, gaining, losing, gaining.
 The flabby ass always came back and it brought another belly-fat roll for company.

 By May of 2018, I was crying myself to sleep because I had to Amazon-order a pair of size 14 UK jeans (US 12; Europe 42).
 It might not seem big to you, but it was to me.
 My bingo arms were embarrassing and I spent Monday mornings un-tagging myself from Facebook pics.
 It was time to make a change.